-Actors Mike Myers and Sir Ian McKellen are celebrating their birthdays today.
+Actors Mike Myers and Ian McKellen are celebrating their birthdays today.

 Mike Myers, 51

-Myers is married to cafe owner Kelly Tisdale, with whom he has two children.
+Myers is married to cafe owner Kelly Tisdale, and have two children.

 McKellen has also starred in The Da Vinci Code, Stardust, The Golden Compass, The Hobbit: An Unexpected Journey and its sequel The Hobbit: The Desolation of Smaug.
 McKellen reprised his role of Magneto for the new X-Men: Days of Future Past, and will also reprise his role as Gandalf in the third installment of The Hobbit: The Battle of the Five Armies.